Jetsetter/PathScrollbarMenu/README.md

 	}

 ### Examples
 We have included an example page in the examples folder within the project.
-You can also see the menu in use on the Jetsetter homepage at http://www.jetsetter.com
+You can also see the menu in use on the Jetsetter homepage at http://www.jetsetter.com.

+Here is what the version on Jetsetter looks like:

 ![Examples from Jetsetter.com](http://i.imgur.com/1cAmA.png)